QUOTES-Oscar nominees react with pride, joy, elation and delight | Entertainment

 OLIVIA COLMAN, NOMINEE FOR BEST ACTRESS FOR 'THE LOST DAUGHTER' “Oh my god yes.
 I’m SO EXCITED!!!
 And with Maggie and Jessie, and our fellow nominees, this feeling right now is bloody brilliant.
 Thank you thank you thank thank you xxxxxx”

-JAVIER BARDEM, NOMINEE FOR BEST ACTOR FOR 'BEING THE RICARDOS' “To embody Desi Arnaz’s spirit was a privilege and an honor and to be connected to his energy and legacy is something I will never forget.
-Thank you to his family for trusting me with the responsibility of bringing this larger-than-life entertainer and entrepreneur to screen. ...
+JAVIER BARDEM, NOMINEE FOR BEST ACTOR FOR 'BEING THE RICARDOS' “To embody Desi Arnaz’s spirit was a privilege and an honor and to be connected to his energy and legacy is something I will never forget ...
 I couldn’t be happier to share this celebration with my talented wife, Penelope, for her work in Parallel Mothers.
 Thank you.”

 KIRSTEN DUNST, NOMINEE FOR BEST SUPPORTING ACTRESS FOR 'THE POWER OF THE DOG' “To be honored by the Academy is a truly humbling experience.
 For both Jesse and I to get our first nominations together is beyond our wildest dreams."